Kaapa: Critical response

-Manoj Kumar R. of The Indian Express gave 2 out of 5 and wrote "Prithviraj's act as Madhu is hard to buy as he comes across as an indecisive and unwise criminal, despite being the head of a crime syndicate."
-Sowmya Rajendran of The News Minute gave 2 out of 5 and wrote "Shaji Kailas's Prithviraj starrer doesn't work as a mass-action film because it doesn't have enough originality."
-Latha Srinivasan of India Today gave 3 out of 5 and wrote that "Kaapa is one of the better films from Prithviraj this year, among the six releases he had.
+Gopika I. S. of The Times of India gave 3.5 out of 5 stars and wrote "More or less, Shaji Kailas has succeeded in delivering a satisfying gangster movie."
+Latha Srinivasan of India Today gave 3 out of 5 stars and wrote that "Kaapa is one of the better films from Prithviraj this year, among the six releases he had.
 Those going to watch Kaapa for Shaji Kailas and Prithviraj must go with an open mind for a new experience."